Musyani-Luckson/CRUD-APP/README.md

 run:
 npm install

+also install nodemon package
+npm install -g nodemon

 Run the Application:
+by typing: nodemon server.js or nodemon

 Start the CRUD-APP server by running the following command:

 By default, the application will run on http://localhost:7700.
 You can access the application through your web browser.